 Why more sleep is better?

-So, sleeping more seems to be the new normal of the lockdown lifestyle (at least in Germany and the U.S.), but why is that a good thing?
+So, sleeping more seems to be the new normal of the lockdown lifestyle (at least in Germany and the United States), but why is that a good thing?

 First of all, it’s a generally known fact that more and better sleep leads to more energy, a better mood and a healthier body.
 Also, the processes that occur in the body during deep sleep strongly affect how our body adapts to training.